BahraamK/OutdoorBoxingClub/README.md

 ## Testing

 ### Validator testing

-* HTML has been validated using (insert link), no errors were found
+* HTML has been validated using <https://validator.w3.org/nu/?doc=https%3A%2F%2Fbahraamk.github.io%2FOutdoorBoxingClub%2F> , no errors were found
-* CSS has been validated using (insert link), no errors were found
+* CSS has been validated using <https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbahraamk.github.io%2FOutdoorBoxingClub%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en>, no errors were found

 ### Lighthouse testing
 * The site scored 100 on mobile accessibility using [Pagespeed](https://pagespeed.web.dev/analysis/https-bahraamk-github-io-OutdoorBoxingClub/7se92wtugp?form_factor=mobile)